Purpose, Progress, Principles: What Europe’s Top Employers Get Right

 🤖 Theme 2: Tech Pioneers & the AI Workplace

-• SAP (Germany) rose 16 points to 50% after supercharging Joule, its AI copilot.
+• SAP (Germany) rose 16 points to 50% after “supercharging” Joule, its AI copilot — a move that demonstrates how technology can enhance both productivity and employee experience.
 The company also announced an initiative with IBM to drive inclusivity and cultivate next-generation talent within SAP’s consulting ecosystem.
-Negative press in May 2025 about abandoning diversity commitments in the US likely came too late to impact its score.
+A report on its progress highlighted SAP’s strategy to integrate responsible technology use across teams, though negative press about abandoning diversity commitments in the US likely came too late to impact its score.

 • Merck KGaA (Germany) saw a 14-point gain, potentially because of innovation in biotech and life sciences, including coverage of R&D advances and new treatments launched in 2024–2025.
-The company has also launched STEM career development programs.
+Its focus on technology-driven medical breakthroughs and STEM career development programs shows how it empowers colleagues through skills growth and transparent feedback channels.

-• Qiagen (Germany) saw a 12-point rise in its employer attractiveness score, likely supported by media coverage of expansion in molecular diagnostics and increased hiring, especially in Germany and the U.S., reflecting growth confidence.
+• Qiagen (Germany) saw a 12-point rise in its employer attractiveness score, supported by coverage of molecular diagnostics expansion and increased hiring.
+The company’s commitment to precision technology, open communication, and cross-border collaboration enhances its ability to attract and retain top talent.

 ⚖️ Theme 3: Trust, Transparency & Governance Risk